 In 2014, we became a registered non-profit and changed our name to the BEST (Bulgarian English Speech and Debate Tournaments) Foundation.

 BFL is reborn as BEST

 Since then, BEST has grown tremendously.
-We hosted 4 tournaments in the 2014-2015 academic year, with an average of 25 schools, over 300 student competitors, and nearly 20 student volunteers per tournament; each tournament engaged nearly 100 adults as coaches, judges, or chaperones.
+We hosted 4 tournaments in the 2014-2015 academic year, with an average of 25 participating schools, over 300 student competitors, and nearly 20 student volunteers per tournament.
+Each tournament engaged nearly 100 adults as coaches, judges, or chaperones.
 We also qualified and funded seven students to compete in the 2015 NSDA National Finals in Dallas, Texas.
 In total, we reached over 500 participants from more than 30 schools.
-Our Student Ambassadors Program grew last year as well, with more than 30 high school students from all over Bulgaria receiving mentorship to lead their teams and the larger BEST community.
+Our Student Ambassadors Program engaged more than 30 high school students from all over Bulgaria receiving mentorship to lead their teams and the larger BEST community.

-With sixteen tournaments and three years under our belts, we’re currently working to make 2016-2017 our best year yet!
-In fact, we’re unrolling a “Bigger, Better, BEST!” by restructuring our regional tournament model to create larger competitions.
-This year, we will host a total of six tournaments: our annual U.S. Qualifier and National Tournaments, as well as four regional tournaments (two each in our East and West regions).
-Doing so will allow students to compete at the Novice and Varsity levels and will give students the chance to meet more of their peers from across the country.
-We are also expanding our resources for students by increasing our internship program from two to five, revamping our Student Ambassadors program, and creating an alumni network.
-We believe that, for us and for Bulgarian young people, the best is yet to come.
+With sixteen tournaments and three years under our belts, 2016-2017 was our best year yet!
+We unrolled a “Bigger, Better, BEST!” by restructuring our regional tournament model to create larger competitions.
+We hosted a total of six tournaments: our annual U.S. Qualifier and National Tournaments, as well as four regional tournaments (two each in our East and West regions).
+Doing so allowed students to compete at the Novice and Varsity levels and gave students the chance to meet more of their peers from across the country.
+We also expanded our resources for students by increasing our internship program from two to five, further developed our Student Ambassadors program comprising of 31 student leaders, and laid the foundation for our growing alumni network.